Workers and job applicants may file an employment discrimination lawsuit in Nevada if their employers discriminate

 Workplace sexual harassment in Nevada is also prohibited, and it makes no difference if the harasser is female or if the harassment is same-sex.
 And the Equal Pay Act of 1963 mandates that men and women receive equal pay for equal work in the same workplace.
 (Nevada Senate Bill 166 (2019))

 Also see our articles on non-sexual workplace harassment in Nevada and quid pro quo workplace sexual harassment in Nevada.

 Title VII of the Civil Rights Act of 1964 -- as well as Nevada law -- prohibit employment discrimination on the basis of pregnancy, childbirth, or related medical issues.
 Therefore, employers must not take pregnancy into account when making hiring or other employment decisions as long as the pregnant woman can still carry out the job's essential functions.

 When a pregnant worker takes maternity leave, the employer must hold her job for her for the same amount of time it would for an employee on sick or disability leave.
-And if the employer provides health insurance, it must cover expenses for pregnancy-related conditions on the same basis as prices for non-pregnancy-related medical issues.
+And if the employer provides health insurance, it must cover costs for pregnancy-related conditions on the same basis as costs for non-pregnancy medical conditions.